What is the Age of Aquarius?

 First, let us define a few basic terms:

-Celestial sphere: An imaginary sphere projected into space representing the entire sky, with an observer on Earth at its center.
+An imaginary sphere projected into space representing the entire sky, with an observer on Earth at its center.
 Picture yourself as standing at the center inside a clear ball, with the Sun, Moon, stars, planets, and other celestial objects projected overhead onto the dome, which is the upper half of the sphere.
 (The upper and lower halves of the sphere are divided by the horizon.)

 the celestial sphere showing the celestial equator and the ecliptic

-Ecliptic: There is a path that the Sun appears to take around this celestial sphere.
-We call this the “ecliptic” or “ecliptic plane.”
+There is a path that the Sun appears to take around this celestial sphere.
+We call this the “ecliptic” plane.
 See the yellow dotted line above.
 This plane and the path are not straight around but tilted, tipped 23.44 degrees from that of the celestial equator (which is Earth’s equator projected out onto the celestial sphere).
 If we were to calculate the Sun’s position at the same local time each day, we would discover that the Sun’s position against the background of stars is moving eastward by just under 1 degree per day.
 (This is different from the east-to-west apparent motion of the Sun across the sky each day, which is due to Earth’s rotation.)
 Over the course of a year, the Sun would return to its original position, having completed a circle.
 All of those daily positions combine to form a line through the celestial sphere that defines the ecliptic—the Sun’s apparent annual path against the fixed stars, which is caused by Earth’s orbit around the Sun changing our perspective.

-Zodiac: There are 12 constellations on the Sun’s ecliptic path, which are collectively called the Zodiac and extend a few degrees above and below the ecliptic line.
-In tropical astrology, the ecliptic is divided into 12 30-degree segments of longitude (which totals 360 degrees or a complete circle).
+There are 12 constellations on the Sun’s ecliptic path, which are collectively called the Zodiac and extend a few degrees above and below the ecliptic line.
+In tropical astrology, the ecliptic is divided into 12 30-degree segments of longitude (which total 360 degrees or a complete circle).
 These 30-degree segments, which were named for the Zodiac constellations, were prominently positioned within those areas of the ecliptic plane at the time of naming, which was more than 2,000 years ago.
 Those segment names are still used today by many astrologers, but the positions of the actual constellations (from our view) have shifted and may no longer align with the 30-degree segments that were named after them.
 In other words, the Zodiac signs and astronomical constellations may no longer refer to the same positions.

 the zodiac signs along the ecliptic